ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/cooking/workbook/index.md

 {{#wb-req item="4c" requirement="Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+*The meals for requirement 4 may be prepared on different days, and they need not be prepared consecutively.
+The requirement calls for Scouts to plan, prepare, and serve one breakfast, one lunch, and one dinner to at least one adult; those served need not be the same for all meals.*

 {{#wb-req item="4d" requirement="Time your cooking to have each meal ready to serve at the proper time.
 Have an adult verify the preparation of the meal to your counselor."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}